THE BALLROOM BEAST OF PREY

-I suspect the Biblical influence concerning menstruation is from the Book of Leviticus.
+I suspect the Biblical influence concerning menstruation is from the book of Leviticus.
 Although how this affected his psyche to commit such appalling acts cannot be explained.
-How he also knew the women were having a period at the time of death is also puzzling.
+How he also knew these women were having a period at the time of death is somewhat puzzling.
 It does seem more than a coincidence I have to suggest.

-Today if you live in that area of Glasgow we would be very pleased to hear from you with new information about this unsolved but intriguing case.
+Today if you live in that area of Glasgow we would be very pleased to hear from you, with any new information about this unsolved but intriguing case.

-In the mean time could we suggest that the Ballroom be visited by local Christians on a Thursday night or any other evening, certainly with Bible tracts to be handed out to the clubbers ,as they go searching for a nights entertainment.
+In the mean time could we suggest that the Ballroom be visited by local Christians on a Thursday night or any other night of the week, with Bible tracts to be handed out to the clubbers, as they go searching for a nights entertainment.
 Young people more than ever today need the true saving message of the Bible witnessed to them (John 3:3-7.)

 This has nothing to do with the false scriptural words that so warped a murderers mind so long ago.
 Sadly leaving three innocent women brutally murdered in the streets of Glasgow.